-- 1846: Joseph Caldwell’s remains are exhumed and re-interred on main UNC campus.
+- 1846: Joseph Caldwell’s remains are exhumed and re-interred on the main UNC campus.

 - 1891: Wilson Swain Caldwell, who was born into slavery but became a Justice of the Peace, school principal and Member of the Chapel Hill Board of Commissioners, dies and is interred in Section B.

-- 1902: The Trustees pass a resolution to enlarge the cemetery.
+- 1902: The Trustees passed a resolution to enlarge the cemetery.

 - 1903: A plat is presented to the Board of Aldermen of the Town of Chapel Hill outlining an addition of two-thirds of an acre on the west and one and one-third acres on the east.

-- Early 20th century: Cemetery becomes primary place for the interment of men and women associated with the University; regular interments begin in Section 2.
+- Early 20th century: Cemetery becomes the primary place for the internment of men and women associated with the University; regular interments begin in Section 2.

 - 1922: The Board of Alderman recognizes the need to enlarge the cemetery and appoint a committee to confer with University officials about the matter.